danigb/scorejs/README.md

     $ npm install scorejs

-## Usage
+## How it works

+ScoreJS provides a parser to convert string to sequences:

+  Score("r4 a2/8 d2/8 e4 | c/2 ")

+The parser uses | to create measures and /num to specify durations.

-The core concept of ScoreJS library is the Sequence: a time-ordered list of events.
-You can create a Sequence with:
+The parser returns a sequence: a time-ordered list of events.
+You can alter the sequences using a chain of methods:

-    new Score.Sequence("a b c d");

-or the surgar:

-    Score("a b c d");

-Then you can apply methods to the sequence:

     Score("C | Dm G7 | C").measure(2).transpose('2M');

 All the methods are implemented by plugins.
-Extend the sequence object is really easy.
+Add new methods are very easy.

+## API

 ## Plugins